Will Smith Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks' 4.57 team ERA ranks 21st across all league pitching staffs.
+- The Diamondbacks have a 4.60 team ERA that ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to allow 162 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- The Diamondbacks rank 21st in baseball in home runs given up (166 total, 1.3 per game).

-- The righty last appeared on Wednesday against the Texas Rangers, when he went six innings, allowing one earned run while giving up seven hits.
+- The righty's last time out was on Friday against the Cincinnati Reds, when he tossed seven scoreless innings while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.